-Dear Friends and Practitioners of Rain Water Harvesting,
+Dear Friends and Practitioners of Rain Water Harvesting

-My friend Bicosse Nandafa and I started the work in his village Bedanda, because many families were in urgent need of safe drinking water.
-That was 12 years ago.
+Because many families are in urgent need of safe drinking water, my friend Bicosse Nandafa and I started the work in his village Bedanda, That was 15 years ago.
 Today Bedanda and many other villages in Guinea-Bissau can manage their water stress.
-Our work continues in Guinea-Bissau.
+Our work continues in Subsahara villages.

-To you, we hand over our experience in this manual, because thousands of families with children in many African countries suffer from water related diseases and are in need of pure water.
+In this manual we hand over our experience to you, because thousands of families with children in many African countries suffer from water related diseases and are in need of clean water.
 A big need of practical training and friendship over the world can be fulfilled.

 This booklet is also meant as a guide to thousands of small African farmers, working hard to survive with little help from governments.
-It is an ode to all who believe in our work and support it.
+It is an ode to all supporters who believe in our work.

-TRAINING: our organisation CLEAN WATER - HEALTHY VILLAGE has several years of experience in training masons and managers of projects in DR Congo, Nigeria, Tanzania, Senegal and Guinea-Conakry (see page 35)
+TRAINING: our organisation CLEAN WATER - HEALTHY VILLAGE has several years of experience in training masons and managers of projects in DR Congo, Nigeria, Ghana, Senegal, Guinea-Conakry, Tanzania, Kenya, Malawi and Zambia (see page 35) and in some countries of Latin America.